DOCUMENTARY FILM SHINES BRIGHT LIGHT ON NEW YORK POKER

 February 6, 2006

-Would I care to participate (with scores of others) in the definitive made-for-television documentary that would chronicle the ever colorful sometimes tempestuous, and never snuffed-out poker scene in the Big Apple, he asked.
+Would I care to participate (with scores of others) in the definitive made-for-television documentary that would chronicle the ever colorful, sometimes tempestuous, and never snuffed-out poker scene in the Big Apple, he asked.

-A second look at Charlie Prince’s name, along with his contact information sent me scurrying to the phone.
+A second look at Charlie Prince’s name along with his contact information sent me scurrying to the phone.
 He holds down a day job as an attorney at Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates, one of the most prestigious law firms in the world.
 And when it turns out that he is related to another lawyer I know of the same name, I can be sure that he hails from irrepressibly successful stock.

 On the telephone, Charlie Prince was instantly persuasive, telling me right off the bat that his film company, Royal Flush Entertainment, LLC, a partnership with friends Andrew Wang and Jor Law, has made contact with the likes of high profile poker stars such as Erik Seidel and Howard Lederer.
-The company expects both of them to take part in recorded discussions about the good old days when they were regulars at the Mayfair Cub.
+The company expects both of them to take part in recorded discussions about the good old days when they were regulars at the Mayfair Club.

 Originally dedicated to bridge and backgammon, the Mayfair Club put its big toe in the poker waters under Alvin Roth, but fully converted into a poker emporium under its second-generation owners.
 It grew to become the most touted card club in New York until its abrupt closing by the authorities in 2000.

-The Mayfair’s Monday night poker festivities the first “big game,” was started in the mid-eighties.
+The Mayfair’s Monday night poker festivities, the first “big game,” was started in the mid-eighties.
 It was not a game for weaklings.
-In addition to Lederer and Seidel, a bit later, the game boasted regular appearances by World Series of Poker Champion Dan Harrington (1995), and an array of additional budding poker stars (Jason, Lester, Steven Zolotow, and Noli Francisco among them) as well as upstater, Jay Heimowitz, who had already made his mark in third place of the WSOP final event, and Yours Truly, who relied upon Heimowitz for tutoring on the finer points of the game.
+In addition to Lederer and Seidel, a bit later, the game boasted regular appearances by World Series of Poker Champion Dan Harrington (1995), and an array of additional budding poker stars (Jason Lester, Steven Zolotow, and Noli Francisco among them) as well as up-starter Jay Heimowitz, who had already made his mark in third place of the WSOP final event, and Yours Truly, who relied upon Heimowitz for tutoring on the finer points of the game.
 Heimowitz went on to claim six WSOP bracelets.
-He also happens to keep an apartment in the same building as Charlie Prince; so it is no wonder that the film executives were anxious to prevail upon him to step up to the plate, early.
+He also happens to keep an apartment in the same building as Charlie Prince, so it is no wonder that the film executives were anxious to prevail upon him to step up to the plate, early.
 Heimowitz didn’t disappoint.
 If Prince has his way, he’ll interview poker players of every generation (which is four, five or six, depending upon your perspective), as he builds the story of the rise, disruptions and current chaos in New York poker circles.

 The filmmakers have lined up an impressive roster of players to re-capture historical moments, the broad development of interest in the game, and extraordinary poker stories that surround the poker milieu of New York, NY.

-Among the most knowledgeable participants are two of the principals of major poker clubs; a seasoned pro who bought the Mayfair Club from Roth in the early 90’s, and Jay Colombo, a one-time Mayfair employee and longtime poker player who in 2002 founded the PlayStation.
-The PlayStation was the single most frequented poker club in the city during the past three years until spring 2005, when it, too, was shut down…
+Among the most knowledgeable participants are two of the principals of major poker clubs: a seasoned pro who bought the Mayfair Club from Roth in the early 90’s, and Jay Colombo, a one-time Mayfair employee and longtime poker player who in 2002 founded the PlayStation.
+The PlayStation was the single most frequented poker club in the city during the past three years until spring 2005, when it too was shut down…

-Looking for players that toiled at the New York tables during the 90’s, Prince found writer/player Peter Alson, a co-writer of the Stu Ungar story One of a Kind, and Ingrid Weber, the long-time Mayfair manager and much-liked recreational player.
+Looking for players that toiled at the New York tables during the 90s, Prince found writer/player Peter Alson, a co-writer of the Stu Ungar story, One of a Kind, and Ingrid Weber, the long-time Mayfair manager and much-liked recreational player.
 While Weber can provide a snapshot of nearly a decade of poker right up to its last breath, Alson may compare the established Mayfair with the feisty upstart Diamond Club that opened its doors in 1996.
 A casino style operation, the Diamond Club collected seat rental fees every half hour (instead of nightly charges a la Mayfair), and more importantly, it introduced the concept of weekly tournament fare and cash games with bad beat jackpot prizes.

 To help explain the philosophy of the Diamond Club and its raison d’etre, the documentary’s honchos tapped Robert Hanley, brother of the owners of the late Diamond Club.
 Brother Robert, who knows a thing or two about dealing and playing cards, so intrigued these executives that they have not only spent hours drawing from him information about how and why the Diamond Club was born, but they also contemplated sending one of their crews to get a glimpse of Robert doing stand-up comedy at a Greenwich Village club.